Cobora2001/DAI_Practical_Work_4/README.md

 ### Using Docker to build the application
 ### Publishing the application with Docker

-We published our application on Github Container Registry. <URL>
+We published our application on GitHub Container Registry. <URL>

 To do so, we renamed our image according to the following format:
 ```